ActivePeter/SubmoduleHelper-vscode/README.md

 `git submodule update --init -- <specific relative path to submodule>`

-I'm going to write a vscode plugin that uses the interface to select the submodule that needs to be loaded and saves a local configuration file that describes the submodules on which the project depends
+The above sentence will do load the submodule I need, but that not convenient enough.
+I'm going to write a vscode extension available to choose needed submodules, just like some package manager

 **一个vscode插件**